Fluorinated Boroxin-Based Anion Receptors for Lithium Ion Batteries: Fluoride Anion Binding, Ab Initio Calculations, and Ionic Conductivity Studies

-N. G. Nair et al., "Fluorinated Boroxin-based Anion Receptors for Lithium Ion Batteries: Fluoride Anion Binding, Ab Initio Calculations, and Ionic Conductivity Studies," The Journal of Physical Chemistry A, American Chemical Society (ACS), May 2009.
+N. G. Nair et al., "Fluorinated Boroxin-Based Anion Receptors for Lithium Ion Batteries: Fluoride Anion Binding, Ab Initio Calculations, and Ionic Conductivity Studies," Journal of Physical Chemistry A, vol. 113, no. 20, pp. 5918 - 5926, American Chemical Society (ACS), May 2009.

 United States.
 Army Research Office